Mini Grants provide assistance to schools, PTAs, and community groups to support education and encouragement for walking and bicycling to school.

 Funds can be used for a variety of programs, including (but not limited to):

-Click here to download a program brochure.
-In January 2014, SDOT awarded 19 Mini Grants to schools and community organizations serving public and private schools throughout Seattle.
+In Fall of 2015, SDOT awarded 17 Mini Grants to schools and community organizations serving public and private schools throughout Seattle.
 To see these Mini Grant awards, click here.

 To apply, follow these two simple steps:

 Applying is easy, but don’t take our word for it.
 Watch this video starring parents at three Seattle schools.

 Grant recipients must submit an end of year summary of how funds were used.
 Recipients are not eligible to apply again until an end of year report is submitted.
 The summary report should include the following:

 Click here to download an example summary report.